-Plastic wrap who?
-Avocado-half wrapped in single-use foil what?
-For this “recipe,” you can upcycle old (but clean) dishcloths, go to the thrift store and pick out a linen tablecloth with a funky pattern to cut into squares or grab a stack of stylish eco-friendly dish towels.
-Whichever way you choose, making these easy (and dare we say stylish) beeswax wraps is a great way to cut down on the amount of single-use plastics you use.
+Small swaps add up to big change, so consider trading your plastic wrap or aluminum foil for a DIY beeswax wrap!
+For this “recipe,” you can upcycle old (but clean) dishcloths, go to the thrift store and pick out a linen tablecloth with a funky pattern, or grab a stack of stylish eco-friendly dish towels.
+Whichever way you choose, making these easy (and dare we say stylish?) beeswax wraps is a great way to cut down on your single-use plastics.

 Makes 2-3 12×12 inch wraps